Bharatpur Bird Sanctuary – regarded as one of the most amazing in the world

 An erstwhile hunting lodge, the palace was built by Maharaja Umaid Singh in 1933.
 Set in tranquil surroundings of a lake, the low lying Aravalli hill ranges visible in the distance, and vast shrubby forests teeming with wildlife, the heritage resort is a great stop.
 Here you can relax in the comfort of a pool with peacocks strutting by the side or if you feel you still have the legs, take a walk around the property spread over hundreds of acres of land.

-On this day we shuttle to Jodhpur.
 We arrive at Jodhpur and visit the towering Mehrangarh Fort, a key highlight of Jodhpur, looms over the city from a small hill and can be seen from everywhere.
 The rest of the evening is free and you can spend as per your plan visiting a local market or spending quite time at nearby rooftop restaurants.

 Note: An audio-guided tour of Mehrangarh Fort is organized here.

 Meals: Breakfast, Dinner Train: 4.5hrs

 The rest of the day is at leisure.
 Jaipur is the erstwhile capital of the ruling Kacchawahas in the early eighteenth century.
 We recommend to take a walk in the old city and experience the delightful ancient markets at ease.
 Hawa Mahal and the numerous bazaars selling bright textiles and silver are worth every hour spent.

 Meals: Breakfast, Lunch